A bridge between crisis and stability.

 Faith as the quiet foundation.

-Women of any faith — or no faith — are welcomed with the same dignity and the same love.
+People of any faith — or no faith — are welcomed with the same dignity and the same love.
 No one is ever asked to believe to belong.

 "He heals the brokenhearted and binds up their wounds."